Daylen1160/APSC160-Exam-Practice/README.md

 You are currently looking at a repository (a folder with stuff in it).
 The only important ones you need to look at is what you are seeing right now, `README.md`, `tips.md`, `C Programming`, and `Arduino Programming`.
 The names are self explanatory, but have a look around!

-This guide is meant to server you as an additional resource to studying for the APSC 160 Final.
+This guide is meant to serve as an additional resource to studying for the APSC 160 Final.
 We **strongly** recommend to check out `tips.md` too for additional advice!

 ### For C Questions